We’ve Got Open Arms For Those Who Embrace Our Passion

 We offer an exceptional range of specialty opportunities, including:

-The CCU will be staffed by critical care physicians, advanced practice providers, and nurses 24 hours a day.
-The patient population will include cardiology and cardiothoracic surgical patients; pre- and post-surgical repair and/or heart catheterization patients; medical patients with heart failure, transplant, shock, or pulmonary hypertension; and patients needing ECMO support.
+The Cardiac Care Unit patient population includes patients requiring pre and post-surgical repair and/or heart catheterization, medical patients with heart failure, transplant, shock, pulmonary hypertension, and patients needing ECMO support.

 Where Can I Apply To Work In The CCU?